filecoin-project/specs/expected-consensus.md

 To generate a new ticket, take a ticket from the prior `Tipset`.
 Because a `Tipset` can contain multiple blocks (see `Chain Selection` below), the smallest ticket in the Tipset must be drawn (otherwise the block will be invalid).
 This ensures the miner cannot start the process of checking for a winning ticket until the correct round.

 The miner then runs the prior ticket through a Verifiable Delay Function (VDF) to get a new unique output.
-This creates synchrony in the network and ensures miners have waited for an appropriate delay ahead of drawing a new ticket.
+This allows us to approximate clock synchrony for miners, thereby ensuring miners have waited for an appropriate delay ahead of drawing a new ticket.

 This output is then used as input into a Verifiable Random Function (VRF) generating a new ticket, different from any other miners'.
 This limits a miner's ability to alter one block to influence the ticket of the next block (given a miner does not know who will win in a given round in advance).